gimesketvirtadieni/conwrap/README.md

 conwrap::ProcessorQueue<Dummy> processor();

-// submitting an asynchronous task that will invoke syncMethod processor.process([capturedPtr = objectPtr.get()](auto context)
+// submitting an asynchronous task processor.process([capturedPtr = objectPtr.get()](auto context)
 {
 	// here pointer to the object can be used including for passing to any sub-sequent task